 While only certified professionals must perform weekly and thorough maintenance and repairs on lifting devices, the operator must be able to conduct daily inspections before and after every use of the device.

 OSHA 1910.179 refers to lifting device daily inspection as a safety check.
-According to OSHA, the safety checks must be performed at the beginning of each shift and before the use of the equipment.
+According to OSHA, safety checks must be performed at the beginning of each shift and before the use of the equipment.
 It must include all levers, fuel systems, control mechanisms and switches and must be done from a safe place.

 In many cases, manufacturers recommend monthly or quarterly inspections on some of the lifting device components.
 These inspections will find out if there are parts that need repair or replacement.
 This ensures the safety of the user and everyone concerned.
 The manufacturer's operation and maintenance manuals should have information about regular inspections.
 A report of a thorough examination of lifting equipment template must be ready for easy and efficient reporting to the management.